abd123al/sokonify/server/README.md

 # Todo

+- Find a way to check permission to perform action in that store.
+(Solutions: use directive)
+- Create JWT when user switch store
 - attach staff id in everything, so that we know who did what.
 - Easy import
 - marketplace for items like wholesalers where people could to orders